Explicit versions of the local duality theorem in $\mathbb{C}^n$

 \section{Acknowledgements}

-I would like to thank Mats Andersson, H{\aa}kan Samuelsson and Elizabeth Wulcan for valuable discussions in the preparation of this article, Gerhard Pfister for pointing me to a reference for a result I needed, and an anonymous referee of an earlier version of the article for useful suggestions to improve the article.
+I would like to thank Mats Andersson, H{\aa}kan Samuelsson and Elizabeth Wulcan for valuable discussions in the preparation of this article, Gerhard Pfister for pointing me to a reference for a result I needed, and anonymous referees of the present and an earlier version of the article for useful suggestions to improve the article.